-5.15 Stoke Lacy parish has 33 Grade II Listed Buildings including the church, houses, farmhouses, barns, hop kilns, a wall and a churchyard cross.
-A Grade II listing indicates buildings are 'of special interest warranting every effort to preserve them.'12 Some of the individual listed buildings form part of a group of listed buildings, and if so, are grouped together in the descriptions.

-Appendix 4. provides Map 5. with the location of all the listed buildings in the parish and excerpts taken from the original listings.
+6.14 Stoke Lacy parish has 33 Grade II Listed Buildings including the church, houses, farmhouses, barns, hop kilns, a wall and a churchyard cross.
+A Grade II listing indicates buildings are 'of special interest warranting every effort to preserve them12.'
+Some of the individual listed buildings form part of a group of listed buildings, and if so, are grouped together in the descriptions.
+Appendix 4 provides Map 8 with the location of all the listed buildings in the parish and excerpts taken from the original listings.
 Where possible detail of subsequent changes and conversions to buildings have been outlined.

-Cricks Green
+Cricks Green and Rural Area

-- 5.16 Cricks Green lies north/west of Stoke Cross towards Bromyard with 15 dwellings, comprises small holdings and private homes.
+- 6.15 Cricks Green lies north/west of Stoke Cross towards Bromyard with 15 dwellings, comprises small holdings and private homes.
 The A465 runs through the centre of the settlement connecting it with Stoke Cross, Stoke Lacy and Bromyard.
-Speed is restricted to 50mph through Cricks Green. - 5.17 The remainder of the parish mostly comprises cottages, small holdings and farms. - 5.18 Core Strategy Policy LD1 Landscape and townscape sets out that 'Development proposals should: - demonstrate that character of the landscape and townscape has positively influenced the design, scale, nature and site selection, protection and enhancement of the setting of settlements and designated area.'
-Core Strategy Policy LD4 appropriate to their significance through appropriate management, uses and sympathetic design, in particular emphasising the original form and function where possible;
+Speed is restricted to 50mph through Cricks Green. - 6.16 The remainder of the parish mostly comprises cottages, small holdings and farms.

+- 6.17 Core Strategy Policy LD1 Landscape and townscape sets out that 'Development proposals should: demonstrate that character of the landscape and townscape has positively influenced the design, scale, nature and site selection, protection and enhancement of the setting of settlements and designated area.'
+Core Strategy Policy LD4 Historic environment and heritage assets requires development proposals affecting heritage assets and the wider historic to: - 1.
+Protect, conserve, and where possible enhance heritage assets and their settings in a manner appropriate to their significance through appropriate management, uses and sympathetic design, in particular emphasising the original form and function where possible;